ncsa/MayomicsVC/README.md

 ## Modularity

 This workflow is modular by design, with each bioinformatics task in its own module.
-WDL makes this easy by defining "tasks" and "workflows".
+WDL makes this easy by defining "tasks" and "workflows."
 [Tasks](#workflow-architecture) in our case will wrap individual bioinformatics steps comprising the workflow.
 Tasks can be run individually and also strung together into workflows.

-Variant calling workflow is complex, so we break it up into smaller subworkflows, or [stages](#workflow-architecture) that are easier to develop and maintain.
+The variant calling workflow is complex, so we break it up into smaller subworkflows, or [stages](#workflow-architecture) that are easier to develop and maintain.
-Stages can be run individually and also called sequentially to execute part or full workflow.
+Stages can be run individually and also called sequentially to execute the workflow fully or partially.

 Reasons for modular design:
-* flexibility: can execute any part of the workflow;
+* flexibility: can execute any part of the workflow
     * useful for testing or after failure
     * can swap tools in and out for every task based on user's choice
-* optimal resource utilization: can specify number of nodes, walltime etc that is best for every stage
+* optimal resource utilization: can specify ideal number of nodes, walltime, etc. for every stage
 * maintainability:
     * can edit modules without breaking the rest of the workflow
-    * certain modules, such as QC and user notification, should serve as plug-ins for other modules, so that we would not need to change multiple places in the workflow if we change the QC procedure or user notification procedure.
+    * modules like QC and user notification, which serve as plug-ins for other modules, can be changed without updating multiple places in the workflow

 ## Data parallelism and scalability

 The workflow should run as a single multi-node job, handling the placement of tasks across the nodes using embedded parallel mechanisms.
-We expect support for:
+Support is required for:
-* running one sample per node;
+* running one sample per node
-* multiple samples per node on both:
-    * clusters with node sharing,
+* running multiple samples per node on clusters with and without node sharing.
-    * clusters without node sharing.

-The workflow must support repetitive fans and merges in the code, conditionally on user choice in the runfile:
+The workflow must support repetitive fans and merges in the code conditional on user choice in the runfile, including:
-* support splitting of the input sequencing data into chunks, performing alignment in parallel on all chunks, and merging the aligned files per-sample for sorting and deduplication;
+* splitting of the input sequencing data into chunks, performing alignment in parallel on all chunks, and merging the aligned files per sample for sorting and deduplication
-* support splitting of aligned/dedupped BAMs for parallel realignment and recalibration per-chromosome.
+* splitting of aligned/dedupped BAMs for parallel realignment and recalibration per chromosome.

-Workflow should scale well with the number of samples - although that is a function of the Cromwell execution engine.
+The workflow should scale well with the number of samples - although that is a function of the Cromwell execution engine.
 We will be benchmarking this feature (see Testing section below).